rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 ```

 !!!
 Note
-    We have not yet deployed any code, so it is normal for the curl to return a `404` HTTP code.
-But we can already confirm that the httpd service is working and that the firewall is open.
+    We have not yet deployed any code, so it is normal for `curl` to return a `404` HTTP code.
+But we can already confirm that the `httpd` service is working and that the firewall is open.

 ### Deploying the software